 This example shows all the characteristics discussed in the above sections for a Data Mesh:

-- Real-time central nervous system across domains and infrastructures
+- Decentralized real-time infrastructure across domains and infrastructures

 - True decoupling between domains within and between the clouds